Experienced Trial Lawyers

 Every dispute in the divorce will be tackled in a court-scheduled hearing.
 At this hearing, you and your spouse can each present evidence to support your side.
 After this, the judge will give the ruling, which becomes final after 30 days.

 Note that a hearing is necessary in a contested divorce – that is, a divorce where you and your spouse have disputes.
 But if the divorce is uncontested – if you both agree on all terms – the hearing may not be needed at all, making the process much faster and less expensive.

 Whether your divorce is contested or uncontested, you will still want a good St. Charles divorce lawyer on your side.
 The in-depth legal knowledge of an attorney should protect you from being taken advantage of and in helping you obtain what you are entitled to.

 One of the most common questions among separating couples is: How much does a divorce cost?
 The truth is that it varies widely, depending on how smoothly the divorce proceeds.

 A Missouri divorce survey shows the average divorce costs $13,500, but the actual range starts in the four digits.
 This amount includes not only attorneys’ fees but also other expenses such as court filings and payments for expert consultants and witnesses.
 Naturally, a divorce that goes to trial likely costs more than one settled outside of court, and the longer the case, the more expensive it will be.

-It is always one of our goals at Shea Kohl Law to make each divorce case very cost-efficient.
+For our St. Charles divorce attorneys, it is always one of our goals at Shea Kohl Law to make each divorce case very cost-efficient.
 We aim for amicable and smooth resolutions that save you time and money.
 We are able to achieve this through our creative, workable solutions inspired by our decades of legal experience.